dbpedia/table-extractor/README.md

 ## Results
 In this page: [Results page](https://github.com/dbpedia/table-extractor/tree/master/Extractions/GSoC%202017%20Results) you can observe dataset (english and italian) extracted using `table extractor` .
 Furthermore you can read log file created in order to see all operations made up for creating RDF triples.
+Note that effectiveness of the mapping operation mostly depends on how many rules user has wrote in `domain_settings.py`.

 ## Folders
-**table_extractor** Folder containing sources files for analyzing and mapping all properties found in the script "pyDomainExplorer.py"
+**table_extractor** Folder containing sources files for analyzing and mapping all resources found.
+Related to `pyTableExtractor` module.

 **domain_explorer** Folder containing sources files for exploring and reading all properties of a domain.
+Related to `pyDomainExplorer` module.

 **Extractions** In this folder you will find .ttl and .log files about explorations and extractions you have completed.